-To give your funding application the best chance of success, follow the application instructions carefully.
+To give your application the best chance of success, follow the instructions carefully.

 For new and innovative forms of ministry.

 The Bishop’s Company Fund provides discretionary funds for the bishops so that they might come to the aid of clergy and their families with emergency needs.

-The Most Reverend Frederick James Hiltz Scholarship Fund provides funding annually to active clergy of the Diocese of Toronto, members of religious orders, postulants and laity, including Diocesan Centre and parish staff to attend courses at St. George’s College in Jerusalem.
-Application should be made through the Diocese, not directly to the Fund.
-Learn more by reviewing the scholarship guidelines and application form.
+The Most Reverend Frederick James Hiltz Scholarship Fund provides funding annually across the Anglican Church of Canada to active clergy, members of religious orders, postulants and laity, including Diocesan Centre and parish staff, to attend courses at St. George’s College in Jerusalem.
+You’ll need to apply through the Diocese, not directly to the fund.